-- 1. The agency will use - a. the best available science and supporting studies conducted in accordance with sound and objective scientific practices; - b. data collected by accepted methods (if reliability of the method and the nature of the decision justifies use of the data) - 2.
-In the dissemination of public information about health risks, the agency shall ensure that the presentation of information is comprehensive, informative, and understandable, within the context of its intended purpose. - 3.
+1. The agency will use-

+- a. the best available science and supporting studies conducted in accordance with sound and objective scientific practices, including peer reviewed science and supporting studies when available: - b. data collected by accepted methods (if reliability of the method and the nature of the decision justifies use of the data)

+- 2. In the dissemination of public information about health risks, the agency shall ensure that the presentation of information is comprehensive, informative, and understandable, within the context of its intended purpose. - 3.
 In a risk assessment document made available to the public, the agency shall specify, to the extent practicable - a.
 Each population addressed by any estimate of applicable effects; - b.
-The expected or central estimate of risk for the specific populations affected; - c.
-Each appropriate upper-bound and/or lower-bound risk estimate; - d.
-Data gaps and other significant uncertainties identified in the process of the risk assessment and the studies that would assist in reducing the data gaps; and - e.
-Additional studies not used to produce the risk estimate that support or fail to support the findings of the assessment and the rationale of why they were not used.
+The expected or central estimate of risk for the specific populations affected; - Each appropriate upper-bound and/or lower-bound risk estimate and the methodology used to reconcile the inconsistencies in the scientific data; - Data gaps and other significant uncertainties identified in the process of the risk assessment and the studies that would assist in characterizing the uncertainties; and - e.
+Additional studies not used to produce the risk estimate that support or fail to support the findings of the assessment, and the rationale of why they were not used.